Constraints on inelastic dark matter from the CDEX-1B experiment: Expected iDM spectra

 where $Q_{\mathrm{nr}}^{-1}$ is the inverse function of the quenching factor function.

-We adopt the Standard Halo Model~\cite{SHM}.
+We adopt the standard halo model~\cite{SHM}.
 Accordingly, the WIMP density $\rho$ is fixed at 0.3 GeV/$(c^2\mathrm{cm}^3)$, the WIMP velocity distribution follows a Maxwellian profile with most probable velocity $v_0 = 238$ km/s, and the Galactic escape velocity is set to 544 km/s.
 For the nuclear form factor, the Helm parametrization~\cite{formfactor1, formfactor2} is employed.
-The quenching factor $Q_{\mathrm{nr}}$ is computed using the $\tt TRIM$ simulation package~\cite{TRIM}.
+The quenching factor $Q_{\mathrm{nr}}$ is obtained from the average values provided by the \texttt{TRIM} simulation package~\cite{TRIM}, and these values differ from the Lindhard model~\cite{LindhardModel} prediction with $\kappa = 0.162$ (as adopted in Ref.~\cite{Lindhard162}) by less than 12\% at the energies relevant to this work.
+For WIMPs with $m_\chi = 100$ GeV, the resulting impact on the derived limits for inelastic WIMP-nucleon SI interactions remains within 30\%.

 Figure~\ref{fig::nr_det_exp} shows the expected nuclear recoil and electron-equivalent spectra of inelastic WIMP-nucleus scattering in the HPGe detector, assuming $m_\chi = 100$ GeV, $\delta = 100$ keV, and $\sigma_{\mathrm{n}} = 10^{-40}\ \mathrm{cm}^2$.
 In the electron-equivalent spectrum, we incorporate the energy resolution of the HPGe detector applied in the CDEX-1B experiment~\cite{cdex1b2018}.